Mohamed Bouchouari

-Career
+Club career

 Bouchouari played youth football with Beerschot, Zulte Waregem, PSV Eindhoven and RSC Anderlecht.
 He played as a winger before adapting to play as a wing-back and then full-back.
 In June 2019 Bouchouari joined F91 Dudelange.
 He experienced playing in the UEFA Europa League for the Luxembourg side in the 2019-20 season before it was curtailed by the COVID-19 pandemic.
 He returned to and Anderlecht in December 2020 and signed a contract until June 2022.
 In February 2022 he renewed his contract until 2024.
 Playing for the Anderlecht U23 team in the Belgian First Division B he scored his first professional goal for RSCA Futures against SK Beveren in August 2022.

-On transfer deadline day in September 2022 he joined FC Emmen of the Eredivisie on loan.
-Bouchouari scored his first goal in the Eredivisie as Emmen secured a 3-3 draw with champions AFC Ajax on 12 November, 2022.
+On transfer deadline day in September 2022 he joined Emmen of the Eredivisie on loan.
+Bouchouari scored his first goal in the Eredivisie as Emmen secured a 3-3 draw with champions AFC Ajax on 12 November 2022.
 He was awarded man in the match for his performance in the game, the third time he had received that honour for Emmen in his eighth game.

+In July 2024, he signed for Rodez on a three-year contract.

+On 27 August 2025, Bouchouari moved to Wydad AC in Morocco.